Digital transformation is crucial for banks to remain competitive amid the fintech buzz | Tech Industry

 Today’s most attractive customers no longer consider the bank branch as their first point of contact

-Since the global financial crisis in 2008, leading Asia Pacific (APAC) banks have outperformed the global banking sector.
-The region is forecast to continue offering growth opportunities, but traditional banking powerhouses will need to revisit their business models and adopt digital technologies in order to competitive with new, non-traditional rivals.
+Since the global financial crisis in 2008, leading Asia Pacific (APAC) have outperformed the global banking sector.
+The region is forecast to continue offering growth opportunities, but traditional banking powerhouses will need to revisit their business models and adopt digital technologies in order to remain competitive with new, non-traditional rivals.

 At this previous year’s Symposium on Asian Banking and Finance, Mr. Ravi Menon, managing director of the Monetary Authority of Singapore, gave a number of reasons for the strength of the Asian banking sector, such the strong fundamentals built up by Asian banks following the Asian Financial Crisis of 1997.